Planes with supplies, medical help head from South Florida to Bahamas

 If for any reason the pilots can't land their planes, emergency kits provided by Blue Tide Marine will be dropped via parachute.

 "Inside this waterproof pelican case again is food, water, medical supplies.
 We can put satellite communications in there.
-We have 50 of these ready to go," Ceravelos said.
+We have 50 of these ready to go," Ceravalo said.

 At Tamiami Airport, a privately funded medical and search and rescue team boarded a plane headed to the Bahamas.